 Commercial electrodes used to use glass, but now they often use epoxy for the electrode bodies.
 That was where I figured that 5-minute epoxy would be great for sealing the silver wire into the glass tubing.
 And it’s much easier to use the epoxy, and I think more water-tight than trying to seal the silver wire by blowing the glass to make a glass seal.

 I wanted a technique that people without much glass-blowing skills could use.
 As it is, you’ll need to practice cutting the glass or get someone at a glass shop to do it.
 After cutting it, you’ll probably want to fire polish the ends.
 Watch some online videos on the youtubes for basic glass-blowing techniques.
 None of this glass working is difficult.
 All you need is a glass triangle file to make a nick in the glass to “cut” it, and then a propane torch that you may have around the house already.

 I was also going to try making one out of acrylic tubing as it can be cut with a hacksaw – I bought the tubing, but I never got around to making the electrode.
 You might want to give that a try.
 Other than the silver wire/rod, nothing i

 Before use, this vAg electrode was cleaned with fine wet-dry sandpaper and then placed into a solution with the halide of choice, and a small current was run through the wire and solution to drive the halides to the vAg electrode to plate it.

-To plate the vAg electrode, connected to the positive terminal of a 3-volt battery, and then some current run through for 10 minutes using a second vAg electrode or just a silver wire in circuit with the plating solution.
+To plate the vAg electrode, connected to the positive terminal of a 3-volt battery.
+Then run some current through it for 10 minutes using a second vAg electrode or just a silver wire in circuit with the plating solution.
 Once this had been done, the vAg electrode was ready for use.
 This treatment was sufficient for several days if stored in a halide-containing solution and kept in the dark.

 Now, this vAg electrode